ai-cfia/dev-rel-docs/reda-tarzalt-introduction.md

 # Introduction @redat97

-Hi my name my username is @redat97 and I'll be working at CFIA as DevOps.
-I am very excited to start working with everyone and help out the team !
+Hello, my username is @redat97.
+I am happy to announce my role as a DevOps Engineer at CFIA.
+My primary responsibilities include ensuring the reliability and efficiency of our technical processes as well as making sure a strong level of security is maintained